Ex-Trump officials urge Texas to declare border ‘invasion’

 But the way former Trump immigration officials see it, Texas and Arizona can pick up where the federal government leaves off once the policy ends.
 Their plan involves a novel interpretation of the U.S. Constitution to have the National Guard or state police forcibly send migrants to Mexico, without regard to immigration laws and law enforcement procedures.
 Border enforcement has always been a federal responsibility, and in Texas, state leaders have not been pushing for such a move.

-Tom Homan, the former acting director for Immigration and Customs Enforcement under Trump, said at a border security conference in San Antonio last week he had spoken with Abbott but gave no indication about whether the two-term governor supported the idea.
+Tom Homan, the former acting director for Immigration and Customs Enforcement under Trump, said at a border security conference in San Antonio last week he had spoken with Abbott about the idea.

 “We’ve had discussions with his attorneys in his office, ‘Is there a way to use this clause within the Constitution where it talks about invasion?’”
 Homan said during the Border Security Expo.

-Homan on Tuesday described the response from Abbott’s office, which he said took place about three months ago, as “non-committal but willing to listen.”
+Homan said those talks took place about three months ago, and on Tuesday described the governor’s office as “noncommittal but willing to listen.”

 In Arizona, Republican Gov. Doug Ducey has also been under pressure within his party to declare that the state is being invaded and use extraordinary powers normally reserved for war.
 But Ducey, who is term-limited and not on the ballot in 2022, has not embraced the theory and has avoided commenting directly on it.